gj0706/DataVisualization/README.md

 ## Project description:

 Project1 for course CS5331.
-It is an individual project on time series data visualization.
+It is an individual project on interactive time series data visualization.
 The project is a web-based application in javascript, html, and D3

 ## Data description: